Zagitta/frost-snake/README.md

 Below an example of the final version's flamegraph processing a ~3GB file with a 100 million transactions in ~5 seconds can be seen:

 ![alt text](flamegraph.svg)

+## Maintainability

+Due to the optimizations above the program isn't the most beautiful or maintainable ever.
+However as with all engineering it's a tradeoff and in this case I thought demonstrating the performance optimizations would be more interesting.

+One example where the maintainability has suffered the most is in the serialization and deserialization department as it's vastly simpler to add another field to a `serde` derived struct than it is to add more fields to the fairly custom parsing logic.